HTTP 411: Ultimate Guide to Understanding And Fixing the Error

 When dealing with a 411 HTTP status code error, it’s important to understand how to fix it so the issue can be resolved quickly and easily.
 This particular error occurs when the server requires additional information from the request that was not provided.
 Fortunately, there are a few simple steps one can take to try and correct this issue.

-See also 407 Proxy Authentication Required: What Is It And How to Fix It?
+See also 400 HTTP: What Is It and How to Fix it

 One way of fixing this error is to clear the browser cache.
 When websites update, they may require recent updates that aren’t stored in your browser cache, resulting in an HTTP 411 error.
 Clearing the cache should get rid of any outdated files that are causing the problem.
 Additionally, one may need to enable chunked transfer encoding on their web server.
 This simply defines how data is broken up into smaller pieces before being sent back to the browser for processing.
 If this isn’t enabled, the server will return a 411 error since it won’t be able to interpret the request properly.